What is a Progressive Web App? Complete Guide to PWAs

 Service Workers

-Service workers are JavaScript files that run in the background, separate from the web page.
-They act as a proxy between the web app and the network, enabling offline functionality and push notifications.
+Service workers are JavaScript files that run in the background, apart from the web page.
+They sit between your app and the network.
+This is what makes offline mode and push notifications possible.

 Service workers can: